ramigs/strapi-nuxt-article/strapi-nuxt.md

 "To start your Strapi application you will have to run the following command in your application folder:"
+To start the Strapi gallery application, type npm run develop from this folder.

 ```shell
 npm install